 It's common when looking into past musical cultures that most of the content will be in the form of writing and/or recordings with very little visual documentation.
 With that in mind I focused on designs which cater to large bodies of text with minimal graphic content.
 The music mentioned in each article is integrated through playable sample recordings on the outside margins.

 Commission: I was tasked to shoot and edit a series of short video loops to be used on the UW Design 2015 Senior Show website.
 The requirements were that they had to be details of a large installation, which was the center piece of the show's branding.
 All imagery had to remain white on white with minimal contrast and no color as well.

-They are currently in use on the UW Design 2015 website.
+They are currently in use here:

 Commission: The Henry At Gallery asked me to document portions of the exhibit installation for "Ann Hamilton: the common SENSE" for promotional and archival purposes.

 Commission: The editors of ARCADE, a Seattle-based non-profit design and architecture publication, brought me on to help create the images for the cover and main editorial section of issue 31.4, "Designing Data."